DHTMLX/scheduler-docs/data/what_s_new.md

 - Fix the incorrect value of the Content-Type header when the [transaction mode](https://docs.dhtmlx.com/api__dataprocessor_settransactionmode.html) of dataProcessor is set to "JSON"
 - CSS corrections for the Lightbox on [mobile devices](touch_support.md) when the [Terrace](skins.md#terraceskin) skin is used
 - Fix issues with [recurring events](recurring_events.md) that caused some events to transfer to the next month when the target month doesn't have the appropriate date and "monthly" recurrence is used
+- Fix the issue that caused the modal overlay to stay visible after the Lightbox was closed via calling [scheduler.updateCollection()](api/scheduler_updatecollection.md)

 ### Updates